alberto-mco/zlib/README.md

 }
 ```

-## How to compress using the library
+## How to decompress using the library
 ```C#
 Using System.IO.Compression;
 Using ZLib;